tomduck/pandoc-latex-extensions/README.md

 Extensions
 ----------

 The following extensions are enabled.
+Options for each extension will be implemented on request.

 ### newpage ###